-- All events that occur during a period of activity bounded by periods of inactivity
+- All events that occur during a period of activity bounded by a specified period of inactivity

-- All events that occur between a “begin session” event
+- All events that occur between a “restart session” event

 Like all other named expression builders, you can also apply arbitrary filters.